johnathan-convertino-afrl/axis_fifo/README.md

 * DEST_WIDTH : Width of the axis dest bus input/output in bits.
 * RAM_TYPE   : RAM type setting.
 * PACKET_MODE: Set axis fifo to wait for tlast before allowing a read on master port output.
 * COUNT_DELAY: Delay count by one clock cycle of the data count clock.
-Set this to 0 to disable (only disable if read/write/data_count are on the same clock domain!).
+* COUNT_ENA  : Set this to 0 to disable (only disable if read/write/data_count are on the same clock domain!).

 ### COMPONENTS
 #### SRC